 W1 Staff Issue Behaviour Improvement Conversation (1 Behaviour Point) BICs are designed to offer the student a chance to reflect on their behaviour and discuss strategies to ensure poor choices are not repeated.
 The member of staff should spend time either in the lesson or at the end of the lesson leading this conversation.
 W2 RSL/DOL Issue Lunch detention (5 Behaviour Points) For example, having to be moved in a lesson.
 Escalates from: missing a BIC (W1).
-This detention is held by RSL's on Tuesday +Thursday in the same room each day (B009) to ensure consistency. con to take place after school if the behaviour e recorded on SIMS in the comments section n if there was a removal to I.R W3 SLT Issue SLT Detention (10 Behaviour Points) For example, On Call removal or a full conduct card Escalates from: missing a lunch detention (W2).
+This detention is held by RSL's on Tuesday +Thursday in the same room each day (B009) to ensure consistency.

+Staff can issue a formal intervention to take place after school if the behaviour consistently continues.
+This MUST be recorded on SIMS in the comments section of the W2 sanction, or the W3 section if there was a removal to I.R

+W3 SLT Issue SLT Detention (10 Behaviour Points) For example, On Call removal or a full conduct card Escalates from: missing a lunch detention (W2).
 This detention is always held in on a Friday 3-4pm in B009, supervised by a member of SLT.
 W4 VP / Principal Issue Internal Isolation (20 Behaviour Points per day) For example, refusing to comply with a member of staff, bullying, or the second removal from a lesson in a week.
-Escalates from : missing a Friday SLT detention (W3).
+Escalates from: missing a Friday SLT detention (W3).
 This sanction is per full day in the Isolation Room, supervised by staff on a rota-based system.
 Work is provided by teachers for the lessons that the student would usually have that day.
 W5 VPP / Principal Issue Suspension (30 Behaviour Points per day) For example, persistent refusal to follow staff instructions, a significant fight or an unsuccessful SLT report.
 Escalates from: Unsuccessful Internal Exclusion (W4).
 This sanction is for a predetermined period of time and takes place off-site.
 During this time, the parent or carer is responsible for the student.